uwblueprint/paramedics-builder/README.md

 Once you open a new terminal window/tab, you'll have access to the aliases in [.docker_helper](.docker_helper).

 #### Where should I run these aliases?
-For container-specific aliases, run them from their corresponding repos.
+For container-specific aliases (i.e. pmc-*), run them from their corresponding repos.

 For all others, run them from a directory above `paramedics-web` and `paramedics-react` (see recommended directory layout below)
 ```